-At the time that Eric P. Sills was promoted to our Chief Executive Officer in March 2016, we re-evaluated our board leadership structure.
-We determined that separating the roles of Executive Chairman of the Board and Chief Executive Officer, and having Lawrence I. Sills continue his service as our Executive Chairman, would be in the best interest of the Company and its stockholders.
-As our Executive Chairman, Lawrence I. Sills will continue to provide leadership to the Board, lead discussions of strategic issues for the Company, and work with the Board to define its structure and activities in fulfillment of its responsibilities.
-As our Chief Executive Officer and President, Eric P. Sills will focus on the day-to-day operations of our business and the implementation of our business strategy to achieve our annual and long-term strategic, financial, organizational and management goals.
+Lawrence I. Sills serves as our Executive Chairman of the Board.
+As our Executive Chairman, Lawrence I. Sills provides leadership to the Board, leads discussions of strategic issues for the Company, and works with the Board to define its structure and activities in fulfillment of its responsibilities.

+Eric P. Sills serves as our Chief Executive Officer and President.
+As our Chief Executive Officer and President, Eric P. Sills focuses on the day-to-day operations of our business and the implementation of our business strategy to achieve our annual and long-term strategic, financial, organizational and management goals.

-In addition, we believe that the use of a Presiding Independent Director (currently William H. Turner) will continue to be an important aspect of our board leadership structure as it provides independent oversight of management.
+In addition, we believe that the use of a Presiding Independent Director (currently William H. Turner) is an important aspect of our board leadership structure as it provides independent oversight of management.
 The Presiding Independent Director approves Board agendas and meeting schedules to assure that there is sufficient time for discussion of all agenda items, as well as the quality, quantity and timeliness of information sent to the Board.
-The Presiding Independent Director also serves as the principal liaison between the Executive

-Chairman and the independent directors and presides at all meetings of the Board at which the Executive Chairman is not present, including executive sessions of the independent directors.
+The Presiding Independent Director also serves as the principal liaison between the Executive Chairman and the independent directors and presides at all meetings of the Board at which the Executive Chairman is not present, including executive sessions of the independent directors.
 The Presiding Independent Director has the authority to call meetings of the independent directors and retain outside counsel and other advisors to the extent necessary in the conduct of his duties and responsibilities.
 The Presiding Independent Director is expected to foster a cohesive Board that cooperates with the Executive Chairman and Chief Executive Officer towards the ultimate goal of creating stockholder value.
 The Presiding Independent Director is nominated by the Nominating and Corporate Governance Committee and approved by the independent directors of the Board every year, but a director may serve for one or more terms as Presiding Independent Director at the discretion of the Nominating and Corporate Governance Committee.
 A copy of the charter of the Presiding Independent Director can be viewed at www.smpcorp.com under "Investor Relations-Governance Documents."